-C. Scope:
+1. Scope:

-The Hearing Conservation Program is designed to protect the hearing of all employees and students on the UNE campus by ensuring that if any person is exposed to an 8-hour TWA of 85 decibels or more, regular audiograms and hearing protection are provided.
+• The Hearing Conservation Program is designed to protect the hearing of all employees and students on the UNE campus by ensuring that if any person is exposed to an 8-hour TWA of 85 decibels or more, regular audiograms and hearing protection are provided.

-D. Monitoring:
+2. Monitoring:

-When it is indicated that any employee's exposure level is equal to or exceeds an 8-hour TWA of 85 decibels, EHS will require the employee to participate in a monitoring program.

-- 1. The monitoring program is designed to identify employees that need to be included in the program and enable EHS to provide the proper hearing protection. - 2.
-When workers are highly mobile, or there are significant variations in sound levels, or conditions that may be difficult to perform area testing, than the use of representative personal sampling will be used.

-- 3. Instruments used for monitoring will be calibrated to ensure accuracy. - 4.
-Monitoring will take place whenever there is a change in a process, equipment, or the work area is changed in a way that it may impact additional employees. - 5.
-The EHS department will notify all exposed employees if they are at or above the 8-hour TWA of 85 decibels. - 6.
-Exposed employees have the right to observe all monitoring.
+- When it is indicated that any employee's exposure level is equal to or exceeds an 8-hour TWA of 85 decibels, EHS will require the employee to participate in a monitoring program. - The monitoring program is designed to identify employees that need to be included in the program and enable EHS to provide the proper hearing protection. - When workers are highly mobile, or there are significant variations in sound levels, or conditions that may be difficult to perform area testing, then the use of representative personal sampling will be used. - Instruments used for monitoring will be calibrated to ensure accuracy. - Monitoring will take place whenever there is a change in a process, equipment, or the work area is changed in a way that it may impact additional employees. - The EHS department will notify all exposed employees if they are at or above the 8-hour TWA of 85 decibels. - Exposed employees have the right to observe all monitoring.

-E. Audiometric Testing:
+3. Audiometric Testing:

-The EHS department will establish and maintain an audiometric testing program available to employees at or above the 8-hour TWA of 85 decibels at no cost to the employee.
+- The EHS department will establish and maintain an audiometric testing program available to employees at or above the 8-hour TWA of 85 decibels at no cost to the employee. - Audiometric testing must be performed by a licensed or certified audiologist, otolaryngologist, or other qualified physician.